lobhan24/Covid-19-Chatbot-App/README.md

 # Covid-19-Chatbot-App
 Title: COVID-19 Chatbot Android Application
+This was my capstone Project for my Final year Diploma in computer Engineering

 Description:
 The COVID-19 Chatbot Android Application is a user-friendly and informative mobile application developed using Java in Android Studio.
 This application serves as a comprehensive resource for users to access information about the COVID-19 disease, its prevention measures, and real-time updates on positive cases and deaths in India.